-Our Partner’s acquisition of the “mom & pop shop” came with the entire labor and management force.
+Our client’s acquisition of the “mom & pop shop” came with the entire labor and management force.
 Unfortunately, the existing leadership and workforce culture was out of step with new ownership and lagged significantly behind industry standards for operational excellence.

 From a Culture Performance Management perspective, we found engagement on the shop floor to be minimal, expectations poorly communicated, inadequate training, and leadership struggling to come together as a team to solve issues.
 The site leadership struggled to develop a “one team” approach to problem-solving.

 Operationally, the site suffered from:

 - No formalized processes for production, maintenance, logistics, and commercialization.

 - Lack of objective data fueling unproductive decision-making.

 - Lack of leadership, operator, and mechanical skills training

 - Massive product waste

 - Poorly managed materials and ingredients for on-demand production

 - An “emergency” maintenance culture through poor supervision, scheduling, and prioritizing